rixx/books.rixx.de/data/reviews/diana-wynne-jones/howls-moving-castle/index.md

   text: "If the young heroine battling magical forces above her skill level is your kind of thing: Read Tiffany books."
 - book: neil-gaiman/stardust
   text: Stardust has a similar sense of big reluctant (British) magical adventure.
 Maybe all that divides them is a gender line …
+- book: naomi-novik/uprooted
+  text: The feared evil sorcerer how isn't.
 review:
   date_read:
   - 2009-10-01